jgreitemann/colormap/README.md

 originated in the development of the [*svm-order-params*][3] project, but are independent from this application.
 It's components are split amongs several headers:

-* `color.hpp`: Provides a `color::color` class representing a grayscale, RGB, or RGBA color, including the ability to mix colors.
+* `color.hpp`: Provides a `colormap::color` class representing a grayscale, RGB, or RGBA color, including the ability to mix colors.
-* `map.hpp`: Provides the `color::map`, a functor that maps real numbers to a color by interpolating between colors at pre-defined support points.
+* `map.hpp`: Provides the `colormap::map`, a functor that maps real numbers to a color by interpolating between colors at pre-defined support points.
-* `palettes.hpp`: Defines a variety of ready-to-use `color::map`s, mostly
+* `palettes.hpp`: Defines a variety of ready-to-use `colormap::map`s, mostly
   inspired by [ColorBrewer][4] and the [gnuplot-palettes][5] repository by *Gnuplotting* (a.k.a.
 Hagen Wierstorf).
-The palettes are exposed through a global variable `color::palettes`, a `std::map` that maps names (`std::string`s) to `color::map`s.
+The palettes are exposed through a global variable `colormap::palettes`, a `std::map` that maps names (`std::string`s) to `colormap::map`s.
-* `map_iterator_adapter.hpp`: Defines an iterator adapter that lazily applies a functor on a base iterator upon dereferenciation.
+* `itadpt/map_iterator_adapter.hpp`: Defines an iterator adapter that lazily applies a functor on a base iterator upon dereferenciation.
 Notable API are the non-member functions
   - `map_iterator(BaseIterator, Functor&)` which returns a
     `map_iterator_adapter<BaseIterator, Functor>`, and
   - `map(Container const&, Functor&)` which returns a quasi-container object `mapped<Container, Functor>`.
-* `grid.hpp`: Provides a class `grid` which represents multi-dimensional uniform grids which can be initialized very easily and are cheap and iterable.
+* `grid.hpp`: Provides a class `colormap::grid` which represents
+  multidimensional uniform grids which can be initialized very easily and are cheap and iterable.
-* `pixmap.hpp`: Provides a class `color::pixmap` which can write iterators over `color`s to disk in PPM (or PGM) format, both in binary, and in ASCII form.
+* `pixmap.hpp`: Provides a class `colormap::pixmap` which can write iterators over `color`s to disk in PPM (or PGM) format, both in binary, and in ASCII form.

 Using colormaps